This article was last updated by on

 Attract Pollinating Insects

-You may be fascinated by the Blueberries that look and taste good, but have you taken a look at their flowers?
+You may be fascinated by the Blueberries that look and taste good, but have you looked at their flowers?

 I literally gasped when I looked at these small white-pink flowers.
 These flowers are small but carry the capacity to produce pollens that aid in continuing their lineage.